-Food & Drinks in Goa
+Food in Goa

 You can find gourmet seafood, like clams, mussels, crab, lobster, giant prawns often cooked in fragrant masalas.

 For the drinks, Goa is known for its cheap prices.
-You have locally produced wine, spirits and beer like Goan Port that is a sweeter, inferior version of its Portuguese namesake, and feni – made from distilled cashew or from the sap of coconut palms.
+You have locally produced wine, spirits, and beer like Goan Port that is a sweeter, inferior version of its Portuguese namesake, and feni – made from distilled cashew or from the sap of coconut palms.

-If you are looking to explore the local cultures in the festivals of Goa then, you have a range of celebrations – Christian to Hindu festivals, New Year party, arty events to hedonistic parties, carnival or Narkasur Parades that are also major attractions in Goa apart from the beaches.
+If you are looking to explore the local cultures in the festivals of Goa then, you have a range of celebrations – Christian to Hindu festivals, New Year parties, arty events to hedonistic parties, carnival or Narkasur Parades that are also major attractions in Goa apart from the beaches.